 By Train from Prague to Paris

 The next and final stage of our trip was from Prague, or Praha as the Czechs call it, to Cologne, or Köln as the Germans call it, and from there to Paris.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.
 We took CityNightLine train CNL 456, the Kopernikus, leaving Prague at 18:31 and arriving at Köln at 06:14.
 We would get off the train there, and it would continue on to its final destination of Amsterdam.
 Then we took the Belgian Thalys train 9416, leaving Köln at 07:44 and arriving at Paris Gare du Nord station at 10:59.

 The timetable shows the schedules of both of the trains.
 Hbf is an abbreviation for Haupbahnhof, the German name for a central train station.